-This purchase of goods will be made through the Buyboad purchasing cooperative contract #613-20.
-Purchases made through a cooperative contract are exempt from the competitive bidding in Texas Local Government Code #271.102, stated section subchapter F; government to seek competitive bids for the purchase of the goods or services.
+This purchase aoods will be made through the Buyboad purchasing cooperative of contract #613-20.
+Purchases made through a cooperative contract are exempt from the competitive bidding process as stated in Texas Local Government Code section #271.102, subchapter F; a local government to seek competitive bids for the purchase of the goods or services.